Npb01/AAAI2025-temporal-constrained-counterfactuals/README.md

 - **25%:** G(contacthospital → X(acceptclaim ∨ rejectclaim)) ∧ F(createquestionnaire)

 - **50%:** (F(contacthospital) → F(highinsurancecheck)) ∧ G(preparenotificationcontent → X(sendnotificationbyphone ∨ sendnotificationbypost)) ∧ G(createquestionnaire → F(preparenotificationcontent)) ∧ register

-## Predictive Model Hyperparameter Configuration

-For the XGBoost predictive model, we defined the following hyperparameter search space:

-- The **number of estimators** (`n_estimators`) was selected from an integer range between 150 and 1000.
-- The **maximum depth** of each tree (`max_depth`) was chosen as an integer value within the range of 3 to 30.
-- The **learning rate** (`learning_rate`) was selected from a continuous uniform distribution between 0.01 and 0.5.
-- The **subsample ratio** of the training instances (`subsample`) was chosen from a continuous uniform distribution between 0.5 and 1.

-The hyperparameter search was performed using the **Hyperopt** library, allowing efficient exploration of the search space to find the best configuration for the XGBoost model.
-We ran the hyperparameter search for 20 iterations for each dataset, prefix length, and LTLf combination.

 ## Requirements